WICG/observable/README.md

 - `finally()`
   - Like `Promise.finally()`, it takes a callback which gets fired after the observable completes in any way (`complete()`/`error()`)
-- `flatMap()`

-  - Similar to `Iterator.prototype.flatMap`, however, because the types are different, there are some semantics to note.

 Versions of the above are often present in userland implementations of observables as they are useful for observable-specific reasons, but in addition